 Are you or a loved one thinking of trying methadone to combat a drug addiction?

-If so, you may be worried about potential problems that can come with taking the medication.
+If so, you may be worried about if you’ll end up getting addicted to methadone and the potential problems that can come with taking the medication.

-Methadone, when used to combat drug use like heroin, has a 60% to 90% success rate for keeping former addicts clean in the long run.
+Methadone, when used to combat drug use like heroin, the methadone success rate is around 60% to 90% for keeping former addicts clean in the long run.
 However, methadone is still an opioid and a Schedule II substance.
 Because of this, many people wonder, “Is methadone addictive?”

 In this article, we’ll go over some of your concerns about possible methadone addiction.